AllenInstitute/swdb_2023/databook/_build/html/_sources/visual-coding-2p/vc2p-session-data.md

 ## Running speed

 The running speed of the animal on the rotating disk during the entire session.
-This has been temporally aligned to the two photon imaging, so you will find that it has the same length as dff.
+This has been temporally aligned to the two photon imaging, which means that this trace has the same length as dff (etc).
+This also means that the same stimulus start and end information indexes directly into this running speed trace.

 ```{code-cell} ipython3
 dxcm, timestamps = data_set.get_running_speed()